bladecoder/bladecoder-adventure-engine/README.md

 ### The Goddess Robbery

-The **Bladecoder Adventure Engine** is currently under continuous development and it's almost ready for production. **The Goddess Robbery** is a test game created to show the features of the Engine.
+The **Bladecoder Adventure Engine** is currently under continuous development and it's ready for production. **The Goddess Robbery** is a test game created to show the features of the Engine.

 The source of **The Goddess Robbery** can be downloaded  [here](https://github.com/bladecoder/bladecoder-adventure-tests/tree/master/venus) and it's useful to learn how to use the **Adventure Editor**.